apache/dubbo-website/content/en/docs/v2.7/user/examples/broadcast-resp-collect.md

 Applicable scenario: for any Dubbo consumer, broadcast calls multiple service providers.
 The consumer is able to collect responses from all of the providers.

+{{% alert title="Notice" color="primary" %}}
+support on `2.7.12` or above.
+{{% /alert %}}

 ## Demo

 - consumer demo

 @Reference imports providers.
 Within the brackets, letting cluster = "broadcast2" represents doing one broadcast call that collects providers' responses.

 Broadcast calls all service providers one by one.
-Regardless of whether errors are reported on the providers' side, broadcast always returns success and stores providers' responses in RpcContext.
+Is able to return all service providers’ execution outcomes (success or exceptions) completely and stores providers' responses in RpcContext.

 ```java